booleanbites/houzi-doc/_docs/houzi-builder/7_customize-search.md

       4. `string_picker:` If you want to search properties w.r.t. specific attributes like
          - **Bedrooms**
          - **Bathrooms**
-      5. `keyword_picker:` If you want to search properties w.r.t. some specific keyword.
+      5. `keyword_picker:` If you want to search properties w.r.t. some keywords e.g. Modern appartment with 2 bedrooms and 2 bathrooms etc.
+      6. `custom_keyword_picker:` If you want to search properties w.r.t. some specified keywords.
+      7. `keyword_custom_query_picker:` If you want to search properties w.r.t. some customized keyword query.
+You can define the *keyword* and send your custom query on its behalf.
-      6. `custom_field_picker:` If you want to search properties w.r.t. some custom field attributes.
+      8. `custom_field_picker:` If you want to search properties w.r.t. some custom field attributes.
     > **Custom Field Picker** depends upon the data of you website.
 If you have not defined any custom field, this picker would not available.
   - **Second**, you have to define the **Title** of the section.
   - **Third**, you have to define the **Data Type** of the section as follows: